RavanH/xml-sitemaps-manager/readme.txt

 Improves core XML Sitemap performance by reducing the number of database queries for:
 - the sitemap index by 5;
 - each post type sitemap by 4;
-- each taxonomy sitemap by the number of terms in that sitemap;
+- each taxonomy sitemap by the number of terms in that sitemap, [ticket](https://core.trac.wordpress.org/ticket/55239) (fixed in WP 6.0);
 - each user sitemap by the number of users in that sitemap.